The following rules and requirements govern registration and on-ice programs:

 Skater shall be registered for a minimum of one (1) USC Winter sessions from September to April to be eligible for the Grand Prix Challenge.

-USC skater on these teams shall be registered in at least one (1) additional USC Winter session.
+USC skaters on junior level teams shall be registered in at least one (1) additional USC Winter session.
 Additional requirements may be required by individual teams – please confirm with coach(es).

-Out-of-Club members shall be registered for a minimum of a 1-day session at a sanctioned skating club.
+Out-of-Club members shall be registered for a minimum of a 1-day session at a Skate Canada sanctioned skating club.

 Current Skate Canada Members at the Intro-star level or above may skate as guests a maximum of 6 sessions per year, at a cost of $25 per session.
 USC